zhouwg/kantv/README.md

 - Record online TV to automatically generate videos (useful for short video creators to generate short video materials but pls respect IPR of original content creator/provider)

-- Record online TV's video content for gather video data which might be required of/useful for AI R&D activity

-- Record online TV's audio content for gather audio data which might be required of/useful for AI R&D activity
+- Record online TV's video / audio content for gather video / audio data which might be required of/useful for AI R&D activity

-- Set up a custom playlist and then use this software to watch the content of the custom playlist
+- Set up a customized playlist and then use this software to watch the content of the customized playlist for personal need

 - Performance benchmark for Android-based mobile phone